INTRODUCTION

 Python on Ubuntu Linux

-On Ubuntu Linux Install Python using
+On Ubuntu Linux install Python.

 Install pip using